Pros and Cons of the NPS

 14. Withdrawal Exemptions

-There is an NPS lock-in period, however, any amount can be anytime withdrawn out of the investment (Tier 2) account, which makes the scheme even more lucrative.
+There is an NPS lock-in period, however, any amount can be withdrawn from the investment (Tier 2) account, which makes the scheme even more lucrative.

 15. Option to Change the Fund Manager